Zooey Deschanel Admits Daughter Elsie Is Obsessed With ‘Frozen’ Despite Not Having Screen Time

 — She & Him (@sheandhim) September 26, 2018

-Deschanel just said goodbye to New Girl, the Fox Sitcom that she starred in for seven seasons.
+Deschanel just said goodbye to New Girl, the Fox sitcom that she starred in for seven seasons.
 When asked if she had any big acting plans on the horizon, she said that she was taking her time to find a good project.
 For now, she is just enjoying being a mother.

 “I do want to get back out there, but not until I find the right situation.
 I’m just having such a great time being with my kids because they’re really little and every day is different and exciting and fun,” she said.